Lithuanian Civil War (1389–1392): Peace treaty

 In spring 1392, Jogaila proposed a compromise through his envoy, Henry of Masovia, Bishop of Płock: Vytautas would become the Grand Duke of Lithuania if he would recognize Jogaila as the Supreme Duke.
 By summer, Vytautas had secured the release of many of the hostages he had given to the Knights, and accepted the offer.
 Since this agreement with Jogaila was reached in secret, the Knights suspected nothing when Vytautas invited them to the festivities at his headquarters, the Ritterswerder Castle on an island in the Neman River.
 Most of the prominent guests were taken prisoner and Vytautas' army proceeded to attack and destroy the undermanned wooden castles of Ritterswerder, Metenburg, and Neugarten (New Hrodna) near Hrodna.

 The Ostrów Agreement, formalizing the arrangement and ending the civil war, was signed on 4 August 1392.
-Vytautas became Grand Duke and reclaimed his patrimony in Trakai while Skirgaila was compensated with the Principality of Kiev, where he died in 1397.
-While Vytautas was technically a vassal of Jogaila, he exercised considerable power in the Grand Duchy.
-His independence was legalized in the 1401 Union of Vilnius and Radom.
+Vytautas became regent for Jogaila and reclaimed his patrimony in Trakai while Skirgaila was compensated with the Principality of Kiev, where he died in 1397.
+While Vytautas was technically ruling only on Jogaila's behalf, he in fact exercise power in the Grand Duchy equal to that of sovereign ruler.
+His formal recognition as the Grand Duke (with Jogaila as dominant co-ruler and Supreme Duke) was legalized in the 1401 Union of Vilnius and Radom.
 Vytautas ruled Lithuania until his death in 1430; his relationship with Jogaila during these years is sometimes likened to the peaceful power-sharing demonstrated by their fathers Algirdas and Kęstutis.
 The Knights, betrayed for the second time, resumed their wars against Lithuania.
 They sought to take Samogitia, which Vytautas had twice promised them.
 The Treaty of Salynas was signed in 1398, leaving Samogitia to the Knights, to quiet the Duchy's western front while Vytautas was organizing a major campaign against the Golden Horde.
 Vytautas suffered a major defeat at the Battle of the Vorskla River in 1399.
 The cousins joined their forces at the Battle of Grunwald in 1410, which ended the threat from the Teutonic Orders.